-Michael Kupin is a member of the firm’s Real Estate, Crowdfunding, Corporate, and Hotels and Hospitality Practice Groups.
+Michael Kupin is a member of the firm’s Real Estate, Real Estate Finance, Real Estate Technology and Hotels and Hospitality Practice Groups.
 Mr. Kupin has earned a reputation as an attorney to whom clients turn to for their critical transactions that do not fit neatly within a single practice area, that have an uncommon structure, or that have difficult relationships or stakeholders to manage - their so-called “out-of-the-box” transactions.
 In this age of hyper-specialization, it is Mr. Kupin’s breadth of experience and network of relationships that clients rely on for these atypical transactions, and frequently for knowing the right people or the right thing to say or do to get a “stuck” deal over a final hurdle and closed.
-That experience spans an uncommonly wide range of practice areas including capital markets lending (both lender and borrower side), private equity fund formation, construction contractor and architect engagements from an owner’s perspective, hotel/resort franchising from an institutional investor perspective, and commercial leasing with a focus on large-block office leases and high-end retail leases.
-Beyond providing legal counsel, clients value the many business introductions that Mr. Kupin regularly makes between clients and prospective deals or business partners, made with the goal of helping grow a client’s business.
+That experience spans an uncommonly wide range of practice areas including commercial leasing with a focus on large-block office leases and high-end retail leases, construction and architect agreements (owner side), capital markets lending (both lender and borrower side), private equity fund formation, and hotel/resort franchising from an institutional investor perspective.

 Some of the more significant transactions that Mr. Kupin has been involved with during his career include: